nisarg4/InterviewQuestions/Sort/bin/com/sort/quicksort/README.md

 	best: O(nlog(n))
 	average: O(nlog(n))
-	worst: O(n^2) (worst case occurs when the array is already sorted) (to avoid worst case we assign the pivot as random)
+	worst: O(n^2) (worst case occurs when the array is already sorted) (to avoid worst case we can assign the pivot as random)

 Space Complexity:
 	best: O(1)